Hayato people: History

+Language

 The language spoken by the Hayato is not known, except for two words and several personal names documented in contemporary sources.
 In the Ōsumi Fudoki, an ancient Japanese text from the 8th century, two words from the Hayato language can be found: kusera (Man'yōgana: 久西良) and pisi (Man'yōgana: 必志).
 Kusera probably means "comb".
 Although the meaning "head hair" was suggested as well, the gloss 髪梳 ‘head.hair comb’ in the Ōsumi Fudoki strongly suggests the first meaning.
-The comparison with Western Old Japanese kusi (modern Japanese kushi 櫛) and Reconstructed Ryukyuan *kusi suggests borrowing from local Kyushu Old Japanese, as indicated by the diminutive suffix -ra.
-The second word, pisi (shoal) is probably a native Hayato word.
-It suggests a common origin with adjacent languages for this word when compared with Reconstructed Ryukyuan *pisi, Ainu pis ("shore"), and Eastern Old Japanese pîⁿzi³.
-Despite efforts by some scholars, such as Kakubayashi in 1998, to associate these words with the Austronesian language family, the dominant perspective holds that the Hayato language was related to Japonic languages.
+The comparison with Old Japanese kusi (modern Japanese kushi 櫛) and Reconstructed Ryukyuan *kusi suggests borrowing from local Kyushu Old Japanese, as indicated by the diminutive suffix -ra.
+The second word, pisi 'shoal' is probably a native Hayato word.
+It suggests a common origin with adjacent languages for this word when compared with proto-Ryukyuan *pisi, proto-Ainu pis ("shore"), and Eastern Old Japanese pîⁿzi³.
+Despite efforts by some scholars, such as Kakubayashi in 1998, to associate these words with the Austronesian language family, the dominant perspective holds that the Hayato language was related to the Japonic languages.
 Nonetheless, it is thought to have diverged early from the languages spoken on the islands of Kyushu, Shikoku, and Honshu.

+Culture

-Their culture is also believed to have been unique from those of other regions of Japan.
+Their culture is also believed to have been unique to other regions of Japan.
 In particular, their folk song and dance became famous in the Kinai region as the Hayato dance (隼人舞).
 An excavation of Heijō Palace discovered wooden shields with a distinctive reverse-S-shaped marking.
 These shields match those described in the Engishiki, which the Hayato used in court ceremonial functions.
-The Hayato had roles in various state ceremonies, including those for the new year, imperial enthronement, and visiting foreign officials.
+The Hayato performed roles in various state ceremonies, including those for the New Year, imperial enthronement, and the visitation of foreign officials.

-According to the ancient records of Hizen province, the Gotō Islands were also inhabited by a people resembling the Hayato.
+According to the Fudoki of Hizen Province, the Gotō Islands were also inhabited by a people resembling the Hayato.
 The New Book of Tang describes a minor king of Haya (波邪), and this Haya has also been interpreted as referring to the Hayato.

 There are three types of graves archaeologically associated with the Hayato: the tunnel tombs (地下式横穴墓) widely distributed around the border of Kagoshima and Miyazaki prefectures, the standing stone graves (立石土壙墓) of the southern Satsuma peninsula, and the underground stone-slab graves (地下式板石積石室) found north of the Satsuma peninsula.
-Another large group of tunnel tombs is located near the Ōsumi area of Kyotanabe.
-Because of the proximity and because the gravelly soil of the area is not suited to such tombs, these may also be associated with the Hayato.
+Another large group of tunnel tombs is located near the Ōsumi area of Kyōtanabe.
+Because of their proximity and because the area's gravelly soil is unsuitable for such tombs, these may also be associated with the Hayato.

 In Japanese mythology, the deity Umisachihiko is considered the ancestor of the ruler of the Ata Hayato.
 The Hayato Dance may be intended to portray Umisachihiko's pain at being outdone by his younger brother Yamasachihiko.